New law marks a significant step towards ending coercive control

 What these new laws mean

-Under these proposed laws, the government aims to criminalise the actions of an adult who meets the following criteria:
+Under these new laws, the government aims to criminalise the actions of an adult who meets the following criteria:

-The criminalisation of coercive control is set to take effect in 2025, allowing time for implementation and raising awareness about this crucial issue.
-This move represents a significant milestone in the ongoing fight against coercive control and its devastating impact on victims in Queensland.
+The criminalisation of coercive control is set to come into effect in 2025, allowing time for implementation and raising awareness about this crucial issue.
+This historic victory represents a significant milestone in the ongoing fight against coercive control and its devastating impact on victims in Queensland.
+It sends a resounding message to perpetrators that coercive control will no longer go unpunished.

 Laying the foundations